Digheads/AssetManager/README.md

 It is the most widely known format across motion capture formats.
 It is the most easiest and humanly readable format and can be converted to almost any other motion capture formats.

 ### Why only OBJ files are supported as 3D objects?
 OBJ is the most traditional and generally used 3D format.
-Almost every 3D Software can load/import/export it.
-As well as BVH, OBJ is the most easiest and humanly readable format that can be converted to a wide range of other 3D formats.
+Almost every 3D software can load/import/export it.
+Just as BVH, so OBJ is the most easiest and humanly readable format that can be converted to a wide range of other 3D formats.

 ### Why only JPG, PNG, BMP texture format allowed only?
 Hobby game developers don't really care about natively game texture formats.
 So traditional image formats are generally accepted in startup/garage teams.
 You knwo what?
 The game engine will do the rest...